-- 4.1 JUDICIAL POWER Following Article III, Sec.
-2.1. of the SGA Constitution, the Supreme Court's judicial power shall extend to all cases, in law and equity, arising under the Constitution and the laws of the SGA or laws which shall be made under its authority; to all cases of Judicial Review; to all cases affecting SGA officers; and to controversies to which the SGA shall be a party; and to controversies between two or more student organizations which are sponsored or registered by the SGA. - 4.1.1.
-The Supreme Court shall have judicial power in matters involving SGA elections, including campaign violations, disqualification of candidates, assessment of penalties, special elections, and the decision to certify or nullify election results. - 4.1.2.
-In all cases involving Judicial Review of the SGA Constitution, By-Laws, or enacted legislation, the court will have judicial power only upon receipt of a valid petition as defined within the SGA Constitution and By-Laws. - 4.1.3.
-In accordance with Article I, Section 7.6 of the SGA Constitution, the Supreme Court will have no jurisdiction -over impeachment and removal cases. - 4.1.4.
-The Supreme Court and its individual Justices shall be prohibited from hearing or ruling upon any petition of Judicial Review, and shall be prohibited from issuing writs or statements on any point of law, specifically concerning the extent of its own powers as prescribed in Article III and other sections of the SGA Constitution. - 4.1.4.1.
+- 4.1 ORIGINAL JURISDICTION Following Article III, Sec.
+2.2. of the SGA Constitution, the Supreme Court shall have original jurisdiction only in cases affecting SGA officers and those in which the SGA shall be a party. - 4.1.1.
+The Supreme Court shall have original jurisdiction in matters involving SGA elections, including campaign violations, disqualification of candidates, assessment of penalties, special elections, and the decision to certify or nullify election results. - 4.2.
+APPELLATE JURISDICTION Following Article III, Sec.
+2.2. of the SGA Constitution, the SGA Senate shall regulate and make exceptions to the appellate jurisdiction of the Supreme Court with regard to Judicial Review and other cases.
+Such regulations shall be made through amendments to the SGA By-Laws. - 4.2.1.
+In all cases involving Judicial Review of the SGA Constitution, By-Laws, or enacted legislation, the court will have appellate jurisdiction only upon receipt of a valid petition as defined within the SGA Constitution and By-Laws. - 4.2.2.
+In accordance with Article I, Section 7.6 of the SGA Constitution, the Supreme Court will have no jurisdiction, whether original or appellate, over impeachment and removal cases. - 4.2.3.
+The Supreme Court and its individual Justices shall be prohibited from hearing or ruling upon any petition of Judicial Review, and shall be prohibited from issuing writs or statements on any point of law, specifically concerning the extent of its own powers as prescribed in Article III and other sections of the SGA Constitution. - 4.2.3.1.
 This is intended to prevent the "Marbury v.
 Madison scenario."
 The Supreme Court will not be allowed to create new powers through Judicial Review that are not specifically listed in the plain language of the SGA Constitution.